 or take scenic drives along the Pacific Coast Highway, but what are the best swimming beaches in Southern California?

-When the temperatures rises outside, there’s nothing like a cooling down with a refreshing dip in the Pacific surf…if you know where to go.
+When the temperatures rise outside, there’s nothing like cooling down with a refreshing dip in the Pacific surf…if you know where to go.
 While each stretch of sandy coastline has its own unique charm, some are better than others when it comes to dipping a toe (or your whole self) into the water.